 - 2 TBSP Honey

-Take the dough out of the bowl and place on a silicone pastry mat.
-Divide the dough in half and roll and form 2 log shapes about 12 to 14 inches each.
-It should have a diameter of approximately 1-1/2 inches.
+- Take the dough out of the bowl and place on a silicone pastry mat.
+Divide the dough in half and roll.
+You want to form 2 log shapes about 12 to 14 inches each.
+It should have a diameter of approximately 1-½ inches.
 Take plastic wrap and wrap around each cookie dough log, and put it into the refrigerator for at least 1 hour.